 WWRC accepts applications of any individual with a disability whose needs are compatible with the structure, staff, and other WWRC resources.
-Primary consideration is given to Virginia Department of Rehabilitation Services’ clients pursuing vocational goals.
+Primary consideration is given to Virginia Department for Aging and Rehabilitative Services’ clients pursuing vocational goals.
 To make a non-DRS referral contact the Admissions Department.

 WWRC provides services without discrimination regarding race, color, creed, sex, national origin, age, or disability in compliance with Title VI of the civil Rights Act of 1964 and the Disability Act of 1990.
 All applicants have the right to file complaints and to appeal decisions according to regulations governing this process.